Usage & Examples

 A quick word on overlays, dropdowns, and context menus

-• “how do I close it”
+• “how do I close it properly”

 Echo Chamber handles all that with the root overlay system.